weimer-coders/slack-apps/README.md

 # Slack Apps

-Some informatin on making Slack apps.
+Some information on making Slack apps.

 ## Research